 Minor Spills Clean up all spills immediately.
-Avoid breathing dust and contact with skin and eyes.
-Wear protective clothing, gloves, safety glasses and dust respirator.
+Avoid contact with skin and eyes.
+Wear impervious gloves and safety glasses.
 Use dry clean up procedures and avoid generating dust.
-Sweep up, shovel up or Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
-Place spilled material in clean, dry, sealable, labelled container.
-Major Spills Moderate hazard.
-CAUTION: Advise personnel in area.
-Alert Emergency Services and tell them location and nature of hazard.
-Control personal contact by wearing protective clothing.
-Prevent, by any means available, spillage from entering drains or water courses.
+Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
+Do NOT use air hoses for cleaning Place spilled material in clean, dry, sealable, labelled container.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Control personal contact with the substance, by using protective equipment and dust respirator.
+Prevent spillage from entering drains, sewers or water courses.
+Avoid generating dust.
+Sweep, shovel up.
 Recover product wherever possible.
-IF DRY: Use dry clean up procedures and avoid generating dust.
-Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal.
-ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
-If contamination of drains or waterways occurs, advise Emergency Services.
+Put residues in labelled plastic bags or other containers for disposal.
+If contamination of drains or waterways occurs, advise emergency services.